kryzii/WRITEUPS/2025/iGOH 2025/README.md

 <img width="894" height="406" alt="image" src="https://github.com/user-attachments/assets/fd1aa926-e77a-40ee-b17c-93408307b34c" />

- We can't use .msl is blocked.
+Meaning we can't use `.msl`, It is blocked.
 That’s why we altered the payload to use `.txt` instead:

 ```
 <?xml version="1.0" standalone="no"?>